SPRING 2025 CALL FOr submissions

-If you have submitted a piece for consideration for our Fall 2024 issue, please note that pieces are selected through an author-blind review process in October and we will be in touch with authors of selected pieces by the end of the month.
+We are now welcoming submissions for consideration for our Spring 2025 issue.
+Our deadline is Wednesday, February 26th, at 11:59pm EST. Please note that pieces are selected through an author-blind review process, and we will be in touch with authors of selected pieces in the weeks following the deadline.
 We appreciate your interest in publishing with YJIA.

 SUBMISSIONS GUIDELINES